johnlarkin1/johnlarkin1.github.io/_posts/2016-12-23-sudoku-solver.md

 Concept
 =======
-If you don't care about any of this, and just want to crank out some computationally solved sudokus, [get the code here][here].
+If you don't care about any of this, and just want to crank out some computationally solved sudokus, [get the code here][code].

 After waiting on the airplane and solving another soduko from the back of a Skymiles magazine, I thought it might be fun to build a sudoku solver.
 At first, I was planning on implementing essentially a brute force approach, where I would try a possible combination for a cell, and then with that possible cell filled, try to fill out the cell from there.
 I figured this would be considered brute force.